What is a Life Cycle Assessment? LCA

 💡 Impact of your Logistic Network

-• Sea transportation energy and emissions data are extremely variable and depend on the vessel, time of the year, and shipping route and should be validated (or provided) by your freight forwarder.
+• Sea transportation energy and emissions data are highly variable and depend on the vessel, time of year, and shipping route.
+Your freight forwarder should validate (or provide) these data.

 • CO2 emissions of transportation can be estimated for the other transportation modes (route, air and rail) like in this example of CO2 emissions reporting methodology